ChatterBoxIO/chatterbox-python/README.md

 - `meeting_password`: (Optional) The meeting password
 - `bot_name`: (Optional) Customize the name of the bot.
 Default is 'ChatterBox'
 - `webhook_url`: (Optional) The webhook URL to send the meeting events to
+- `language`: (Optional) The language for transcription.
+Default is 'multi' for multi-language support
+- `model`: (Optional) The Deepgram model to use for transcription.
+Default is 'nova-3'

 ### WebSocket Event Handlers